-Being born as a Naga woman in occupied Nagalim of India!!
+Being born as Naga women in occupied Nagalim of India!!

 I have come across many times, " where are you from?".
 I am a Naga from India.
 'No way! you don't look or act like an Indian and that's a compliment you know!!
-You look East Asian..
-Yes, I share 98% border with neighbouring East Asian countries and 2% border with India.
-We are occupied when colonials left India and Burma since their Indepedence from British.
+You look East Asian..'
+Yes, we share 98% of the border with neighbouring East Asian countries and 2% with India.
 Nagas declared their Indepedence from British on August 14, 1947.
-Yet, the records of paper were not known to the world and even the UN seem to remain silent because Nagas forefathers were uneducated and illiterate.
-Verbal declaration or writing through telegraph to UN hardly worked.
-I am not writing here to say whether Naga should be part of India or become Independent!!
-The readers can have their own thoughts and views, I want to represent what Naga women goes through being born in occupied land where they are forced to become others in order to fit into their society and they feel so lost in the process as they were not raised that way!!
+UN, British and India remain silent about it.
+India began to occupy Nagalim in 1950s and the eastern Nagaland went towards the border of Burma.
+I am not writing here to say whether Nagas should be part of India or become Independent.
+The readers can have their own thoughts and views.
+I want to represent what Naga women goes through being born in such region.

-I wish that women and youths from conflict torn area could have better choices, space, freedom and opportunities in life rather than stuck with the reality of conflict that awaits them each day when they lie awake in the morning.
-What is the best way out?
-How should they rebuild again the ruined world that confronts them each day....
+We should allow women and youths from conflict torn area to have better choices, freedom and opportunities in life.
+They are trapped with the reality of conflict that awaits them each day when they lie awake in the morning.
+All of them yearns for peace, dignity, freedom, justice, equality and love.